d-krupke/cpsat-primer/README.md

 models, you may need to use a compiled language such as C++ due to performance issues.
 For smaller models, you will not notice any performance difference.

-The installation of CP-SAT, which is part of the ortools package, is very easy and can be done via Python's package manager [pip](https://pip.pypa.io/en/stable/).
+The installation of CP-SAT, which is part of the OR-Tools package, is very easy and can be done via Python's package manager [pip](https://pip.pypa.io/en/stable/).